AddJam/addjam/_drafts/2015-01-03-looking-back-moving-forward.md

 But out with the Future City Project Michael and I continued to work on other concepts and with more direction and drive than ever before.
 We were particularly interested in achieving a source of near passive income for the business and we identified eSports as an area filled with opportunities ripe for exploitation.
 To this end I started to curate the weekly League of Legends newsletter and we developed a network of complimentary products and services.
 The highest profile of these without doubt is LoL2048.

 Like most of the internet between March and April of 2014 we were both obsessed with getting 2048 in the puzzle game by Gabriele Cirulli.
 The code for the project was opened sourced and we saw the opportunity of creating a League of Legends themed variant.
 It went huge.
-Over 2 million uniques, 20 million games played and 1000 newsletter signups.
+Over 250,000 sessions in a day, 17 million games played and 1000 newsletter signups.

 As well as experimenting with ways to drive traffic and signups to our League of Legends network we started to explore what 'we' as a company should be.
 Obviously the end product is Add Jam and I think this leads to a key takeaway from my experiences over the past year.
 We got on with doing.
 We made money, we made mistake, we progressed.
 It wasn't until October that Add Jam had a website and brand identity but in the preceding 10 months we hadn't been idle.
 Progress beats perfection every time.